Apparitions (Chill)

 Apparitions, published in 1991 by Mayfair Games, is a supplement for the horror role-playing game Chill.

 Plot summary

-Apparitions is a 128-page softcover sourcebook for players and referees of Chill that contains information about malevolent spirits, haunts and hauntings, and also presents creatures, additional profession templates, disciplines and an adventure scenario.
+Apparitions is a 128-page softcover sourcebook for players and referees of Chill that contains information about malevolent spirits, haunts and hauntings, and also includes statistics for creatures, more profession templates, additional disciplines and an adventure scenario.
 The book sorts the entries into three broad categories: